Fiserv/Commerce-Hub/docs/Resources/Master-Data/Transaction-Details.md

 #### Reversal Reason Code

-Indicates the reason the merchant/customer requests for cancel (void).
-Valid values are:
+The below table identifies the valid values of the reason merchant/customer requests for cancel (void).

 | Value | Description |
 | ----- | ----- |